mathcoll/t6/ROADMAP.md

   - [x] Create separate branch for sensor-Fusion

 ### Milestone 10: Objects localization / maps
-  - [ ] Add filters to #objects-maps to customize displays
+  - [ ] :sos: Add filters to #objects-maps to customize displays
-  - [ ] Add an operator on t6 rule engine to update Object attribute like the latitude/longitude.
+  - [ ] :sos: Add an operator on t6 rule engine to update Object attribute like the latitude/longitude.
 This feature will make available the localization on the map
   - [x] Add a dedicated page (#objects-maps) to locate objects on a map

 ### Milestone 9: Full svg charting - no more chart.js library as dependency
-  - [ ] Rebuild all Snippets using its own svg api from t6
+  - [ ] :sos: Rebuild all Snippets using its own svg api from t6

 ### Milestone 8: Exploratory data analysis (EDA)
-  - [ ] EDA List distinct facts
+  - [ ] :sos: EDA List distinct facts
-  - [ ] EDA List distinct categories
+  - [ ] :sos: EDA List distinct categories
   - [x] Filter on 1 source to get graphical and non graphical EDA results
   - [x] [Head and Tail](https://api.internetcollaboratif.info/news/2020-10-19-newsletter-data-exploration)
   - [x] [Summary statistics](https://api.internetcollaboratif.info/news/2020-10-19-newsletter-data-exploration)